 Sylvia Amorino graduated Cum Laude with a Bachelor of Arts degree in Music Performance from Sonoma State University, and went on to receive her Master of Music degree in Vocal Performance from Holy Names University in Oakland, Ca. Her first love being the operatic stage, Ms. Amorino has performed with local Bay Area companies such as Festival Opera, Novato Lyric Opera, Sonoma State Opera, and Sonoma City Opera.
 Sylvia also enjoys recital work and has sung for the Performing Arts Society, The Vallejo Choral Society, as well as many other associations and churches.

 Also, as a stage director, Ms. Amorino was Resident Stage Director for six years on the staff of Holy Names University Opera Scenes Workshop , working with conductor, Monroe Kanouse.
 In March-May 2003, she directed and designed Riders to the Sea by Vaughan Williams for a collaboration with Solo Opera, Holy Names University and Goat Hall Productions in San Francisco.
 And in March 2002, to rave reviews, she also directed La Bohème for Livermore Valley Opera working with San Francisco Opera conductor, Sara Jobin.
 December 2012, Sylvia returned to LVO to direct/produce/costume their production of Amahl and the Night Visitors.
-Upcoming projects include producing an Opera in the Park with the Orinda Rotary Club for July 23, 2017 and directing/producing David Conte's opera The Gift of the Magi in 2018.
+Upcoming projects include producing a performance at Macy's Sunvalley Mall on December 14, 2019 and directing/producing our 2020 opera, Scalia/Ginsburg on August 14th and 16th, 2020.